Carl Grimes: Season 9

 Two years after Negan's defeat and imprisonment, Rick has continued to honor Carl's legacy by keeping the joined communities working together, despite any inner turmoil amongst the Saviors.
 However, even though Rick's allowing Negan to live was done to honor Carl, Daryl and Maggie are still hellbent on killing him to avenge Glenn's death.
 When Maggie is going to Alexandria to kill him, Rick and Daryl argue about her plan and Rick is brought to tears in saying that by killing Negan, Carl died for nothing.
 Daryl tells Rick that he'd die for him and that he would have died for Carl, but urges him to let his son's dream for the future go.
 When Rick is gravely injured by being impaled on a piece of rebar, Carl appears in Rick's hallucination as one of the many corpses piled together that he stands upon.

 Six years after Rick's apparent death, Carl is mentioned by Judith when she admits to Michonne that she is starting to forget both Carl and Rick's voices.
 During the time-skip, Michonne has given birth to Carl's half-brother, Rick "R.J."
 Grimes Jr., who was conceived shortly before Rick's disappearance.
-Negan continues to be a prisoner in Alexandria and he shares an amicable relationship with Judith, telling her stories about the past that an overprotective Michonne keeps from the young girl.
+Negan continues to be a prisoner in Alexandria, and he shares an amicable relationship with Judith, telling her stories about the past that an overprotective Michonne keeps from the young girl.
 Negan later berates Michonne for not telling Judith more about her father and brother, calling Judith just as much of a badass as Carl was.
 The older Judith has taken to wearing Carl's old hat that he had left to his sister before dying.

+The Walking Dead: The Ones Who Live

+Carl appears in the form of flashbacks after Rick encounters Jadis in a park in the Civic Republic.
+After reuniting with Rick, Michonne learns from an artist named Benjiro that Rick had tried to have him draw Carl, just like Benjiro drew Michonne and Judith for Rick, but he could never quite get Carl right.
+An emotional Michonne reveals Carl's name to the man.

+Rick later admits that he used to see Carl in his dreams when he was first taken by the CRM and it kept him going.
+However, Rick "lost" Carl over time and started dreaming of Michonne instead, only to lose her too.
+In order to help inspire Rick to return to Alexandria with her, Michonne reveals that she had Benjiro create a portrait of Carl on an old iPhone which she gives to Rick.
+This causes Rick to recall happy memories with his son and finally agree to return home with his wife.